Why Black Voters Are Gravitating to Biden

 Yes, his civil-rights record is spotty.
 But Joe Biden had Barack Obama’s back for eight years, and people will remember that.

-On January 12, 2017, a very moving and apparently unexpected tribute from President Barack Obama for Vice President Joe Biden played out live before television cameras, when he awarded his former rival-turned running mate-turned trusted advisor and friend the prestigious Presidential Medal of Freedom.
+On Jan.
+12, 2017, a very moving and apparently unexpected tribute from President Barack Obama for Vice President Joe Biden played out live before television cameras, when he awarded his former rival-turned running mate-turned trusted adviser and friend the prestigious Presidential Medal of Freedom.

 Much of the country was still reeling from Trump’s win, and millions would be stunned just eight days later by the bizarre conjuring of “American carnage" in a gloomy, divisive inaugural address.